nmendezst/bag3_adc_test/README.md

 ./b2 --build-dir=_build cxxflags=-fPIC -j8 -target=shared,static --with-filesystem --with-serialization --with-program_options install | tee install.log
 ```

---with-python

 Not sure if I did this step correctly because there wasn't a `using python` line originally on the `.jam` file.
+Should`--with-python` flag be added?

 ### 5. Activate environment